Message on behalf of the Management

 4. REPORTING OF ETHICS ISSUES, ADVICE

-Upon suspecting or finding of potential violations of the values set forth in the Code of Ethics (ethics issues); when in need of advice or just have questions in general or about how to proceed in a given situation (ethics matters), bank’s employees, clients and suppliers have many options for reporting/clarifications, among which a dedicate alert system (whistlerblower), as follows:
+Upon suspecting or finding of potential violations of the values set forth in the Code of Ethics (ethics issues); when in need of advice or just have questions in general or about how to proceed in a given situation (ethics matters), bank’s employees, clients and suppliers have the following options for reporting/clarifications:

-- they can fill in a notification in person during working hours at, or in a letter addressed to OTP Bank Romania S.A. - Compliance Directorate (Buzesti Street no. 76-80, Premium Point Building, District 1, Bucharest);
+- they can fill in a notification in person during working hours (at a pre-arranged time) or in a letter sent to OTP Bank Romania S.A. - Compliance Directorate (Buzesti Street no. 62-64, Cascade Building, District 1, Bucharest);

 - by e-mail to: firstname.lastname@example.org